shahidirfan100/Jungle-Job-Scraper/README.md

 *Estimates based on Apify platform pricing.
 Actual costs vary with proxy usage and extraction depth.*

+## Performance & Reliability

+### Timeout Handling
+The scraper includes robust timeout and migration support:
+- **Graceful shutdown**: Automatically handles platform timeouts and migrations
+- **State persistence**: Saves progress every 10 jobs and every 30 seconds
+- **Resume capability**: Can continue from where it left off if interrupted
+- **Smart exit**: Stops cleanly when target is reached or timeout occurs

+### Recommended Timeout Settings
+- **100 jobs**: 5-10 minutes
+- **500 jobs**: 15-30 minutes
+- **1000 jobs**: 30-60 minutes
+- **With collectDetails enabled**: Add 50-100% more time

+If the actor times out before reaching your target, it will save all collected data and can be resumed with a longer timeout.

 ## Input Configuration

 ### Basic Parameters